AlejandroPerdomoCuello/markdown-challenge/README.md

 * Driving on an open road with good music, a passenger (optional), and rain if possible.
 * Reading articles regarding the car and tech industry.
-* Testing inux Distros (which includes);
+* Testing Linux Distros (which includes):
-    * Testing to see which Linux Distro is easiet to use, for family suggestion.
+    * Testing to see the easiness of each Distro, for suggestions.
-    * Testing via VirtualBox to see the different features.
+    * Testing via VirtualBox to see the different features each Distro offers.
     * Building a Raspberry Pi (more focus on retro gaming).
 * Dancing like no one is watching.
 * Singing like no one is listening.